GMP Standard Operating Procedures (SOP)

 Determination of Heat Resistance of Spore Forming Organisms

 If the spore-forming organism is an anaerobe subculture, it is onto a Trypticase Soy Agar (TSA) and Nutrient Agar (NA) or Sporulation Agar (SA) slope at 32°C (1.5°C) for 48 hours.
-If the spore-forming organism is an anaerobe, grow it on a Reinforced Clostridium Agar slope in an anaerobic jar at 32°C (1.5°C) for 3 days.
+If the spore-forming organism is an anaerobe, grow it on a Reinforced Clostridium Agar slope in an anaerobic jar at 32°C (1.5°C) for three days.

 Identification of Microorganisms to Genus and Species Level

-Bacteria requiring identification (ID) to at least genus level include organisms isolated from the manufacturing environment, personnel, in-process and finished products, plant water, and other miscellaneous sources.
-SOPs detailing the microbiological testing procedures for each of these samples will indicate the required ID level of recovered organisms.
+SOPs detailing the microbiological testing procedures for each sample will indicate the required ID level of recovered organisms.
 The following sections detail the procedures for the preliminary ID of microorganisms.
-Further ID to species level is to be conducted for confirmation.
+Further ID at the species level is to be conducted for confirmation.

-Micro Evaluation on Bioburden, Non-sterile and Raw Materials
+Micro Evaluation on Bioburden, Non-sterile, and Raw Materials

-Non-sterile products and raw materials are tested to determine the presence of (Presence Test) and/or number of (Limit Test) microorganisms present.
-The type of organisms present may also need to be evaluated.
 Some common pathogenic organisms must be absent (refer to Specifications).
-The potential pathogenicity of other Gram-negative rod organisms is to be evaluated in the particular situation, and a maximum permissible level for other organisms is set.
+The potential pathogenicity of other Gram-negative rod organisms will be evaluated in the particular situation, and a maximum permissible level for other organisms is set.

 Bacterial Endo Toxin Testing (LAL) – Gel Clot Method